zankia/damas-core/1-Installation.md

 ## Using Docker
-Download [docker-compose.yml](http://damas-software.org/docker/docker-compose.yml) and [conf.json](http://damas-software.org/docker/conf.json) and copy them into a local directory.
+Copy [docker-compose.yml](http://damas-software.org/docker/docker-compose.yml) and [conf.json](http://damas-software.org/docker/conf.json) to a local directory then run:

 ```shell
 docker-compose up
 ```
-Your TTY will be attached with all server logs.
-So if you send SIGINT (ctrl+C) it will close the servers.
-In order to keep them running, you need to add `-d` argument (detach) to the command above.
+Add `-d` argument (detach) to the command above to keep the servers running after closing the console.

 To stop the server and remove the containers:
 ```shell